udayanKashyap/pensieve.nvim/README.md

 - `:PensieveOpen` - Open task pane
 - `:PensieveAdd` - Add a new task
+- `:PensieveTrouble` - Add tasks to Trouble's quickfix mode

 Optional toggle mapping:

 ```lua
 vim.keymap.set("n", "<leader>tt", require("pensieve").toggleTaskPane, { desc = "Toggle Task Pane" })
 ```

+### Trouble.nvim Integration (optional)

+If you use [trouble.nvim](https://github.com/folke/trouble.nvim), Pensieve can show your tasks in Trouble's quickfix view.

+- Command: `:PensieveTrouble` — opens the current project's tasks in Trouble
+- Keymap: `<leader>tq` — normal-mode mapping for the same

+No extra setup needed; the command and mapping are defined automatically.
+If Trouble isn't installed, a friendly warning is shown.

 ---